Sumashi Jiru vs. Osuimono: Japanese Clear Soup

-In the previous article, I talked about how the Japanese clear soup “Suimono (吸い物)”, or “Osuimono (お吸い物)” is different from Miso soup.
+In the previous post, I talked about how the Japanese soup dish suimono (osuimono) differs from miso soup.

-As I wrote about it in the entry, the primary difference between Miso soup and Suimono is that Miso soup is a type of “Shirumono (汁物)” that is flavored with Miso soybean paste and is eaten with rice.
+As I wrote in the article, the primary difference between miso soup and suimono is; miso soup is a variety of shirumono served with rice, flavored with miso,

-On the other hand, Sumashijiru, or Osumashi is also a clear soup made by seasoning Dashi soup stock primarily with soy sauce and salt in the same way as Suimono.
+On the other hand, osumashi is also a soup dish made from dashi stock flavored with soy sauce and lightly salted.

-Both Osuimono and Osumashi are often served in a lacquered soup bowl and can contain various ingredients from seafood and meat to vegetables, mushrooms, tofu, and eggs.
+Both suimono and sumashi soup are often served in a lacquered bowl and can use various ingredients, including seafood and meat, vegetables, mushrooms, tofu, and eggs.

 So they look like the same things, which is why many people can’t tell them apart.